Last Updated on May 17, 2023 by Matt

 Climb angle

-The final important thing the motor has an effect on is the climb angle of the scooter.
 This feature measures how steep of an incline can the scooter climb using only its motor power, with no additional help from the rider.

 Climbing angles are measured either in degrees or percentages.
-Steep inclines and uphill streets typically have the angle of steepness displayed on a sign at the very bottom of the street, so you can always have a general idea of whether your scooter will be able to take you up that street or not.
+Steep inclines and uphill streets sometimes have the angle of steepness displayed on a sign at the very bottom of the street, so you can always have a general idea of whether your scooter will be able to take you up that street or not.

 Of course, there are a lot of amazing climbing scooters that can go for 35° or higher.
 But the regular urban commuter will be satisfied and taken care of with much less.